 A furloughed worker will remain employed during the furloughing period; however, they are not able to work.

-On the 8th of July, Rishi Sunak announced a £9 billion bonus scheme which would see employers rewarded for bringing back furloughed employees once the Government's Coronavirus Job Retention Scheme ends.
+On 8 July, Rishi Sunak announced a £9 billion bonus scheme that would see employers rewarded for bringing back furloughed employees once the Coronavirus Job Retention Scheme ends.

-Employers will be eligible for £1,000 bonus for each employee they bring back from furlough.
+Employers will be eligible for a £1,000 bonus for each employee they bring back from furlough.

 The Coronavirus Self-Employment Income Support Scheme (SEISS)